 So is partnering with stakeholders.
 That’s why Sturmer serves as technical adviser to the Florida Farm Bureau Federation’s Aquaculture Advisory Committee.

-Matt DiMaggio, the new director of the UF/IFAS Tropical Aquaculture Lab in Ruskin, does as well.
+in Ruskin, does as well.
 DiMaggio has big plans to expand the Lab’s traditional portfolio focused on ornamental fish to include food fish.
 I like his plan and intend to support the additional scientists needed as I can find the resources to do so.

 Aquaculture doesn’t always have to mean shooting for the center of the plate.
 We have scientists investigating how to grow coral as a way to restore ecosystems.
 We’ve looked at baitfish.
 We even have a biogeochemist working on the prospects for harvesting seaweed.